ksprashu/bookmarks-ai-benchmark-app/README.md

 Use environment variables from `.env.local`.
 Do not hardcode secrets.
 Assume Postgres/Redis are running and the database for this branch already exists.

+SAFETY & INFRA:
+- `.env.local` is READ-ONLY.
+Never modify or regenerate it.
+If a change is necessary, write `.env.local.patch` and pause.
+- Use the provided `DATABASE_URL` and `REDIS_URL` exactly.
+Do not create new databases or change Redis DB index.
+- Run Playwright headless (`use.headless=true`).
+Do not open a browser or use `--ui`.
+- Before any destructive operation (env edits, DB drops, force pushes), STOP and ask for approval.

 === ACCEPTANCE CRITERIA (DONE MEANS) ===
 ARCHITECTURE & CODE
 1) **Auth guard**: Unauthenticated POST /api/bookmarks returns 401.